mpg64/mpg-playground/README.md

 ---

-*Feel free to explore, but keep in mind this is primarily for learning and experimentation purposes.*
+*Feel free to explore these digital woods, young seeker, but keep in mind this is primarily for learning and experimentation purposes.*